nuthanc/node_react_server/README.md

     * This is where the Browser is automatically including the cookie and sending it to our backend server
   * We can logout and see the setCookie session again
     * But if we decrypt that, we will be getting empty as userId is no longer there

+### Dev vs Prod Keys
+* D 28: 2 separate set of keys
+  * Even if it's stolen, another set of keys in the Production env
+  * We want 2 dbs where the Production db has clean data,i.e, only User data and not test data
+* D 18: